How to Do Dumbbell Rows — and Why

 How to do dumbbell rows

-The most common method of dumbbell rows is doing them one-handed -- one side at a time.
+The most common method of this move is a one arm dumbbell row, where you're working one side at a time.
 To execute a proper dumbbell row, all you need is a dumbbell and a bench.
 With those two simple tools in tow, let’s get rowing!

 Here’s how to properly do dumbbell rows: